R-Sweke/gym-surfacecode/README.md

-###  _gym_surfacecode_
+###  gym_surfacecode

 A surface code environment aimed at facilitating the development of decoders (decoding agents) for fault tolerant quantum computing.

-The environment provided here was previously used for the development of DeepQ decoders - see this <a href="https://arxiv.org/pdf/1810.07207.pdf"> repository</a> for details.
+The environment provided here was previously used for the development of <a href="https://github.com/R-Sweke/DeepQ-Decoding"> deepQ decoders</a> .
 To get started, and for an introduction to fault-tolerant quantum computing, and particularly the surface code, we highly suggest reading the associated manuscript <a href="https://arxiv.org/pdf/1810.07207.pdf">Reinforcement Learning Decoders for Fault-Tolerant Quantum Computation</a>.

 Additionally, if you use this environment, or any of the code provided here, please cite above work as follows: